How to Use Canva: 101 Fantastic Visual Designs You Can Create

 That eBook that you are thinking about writing or a freebie that you want to promote online to grow your email list need “mockups” to make them tangible and more real to your audience.

-Fortunately, Canva has a ready-made Facebook Ads template that you can use to design your ads in minutes.
+Fortunately for you, Canva has a ready-made graphics like Facebook Ad templates that you can use to design your ads in minutes.
 Heck, I was surprised to discover that the folks over at Digital Marketer have used Canva to design their ads.

 In the spirit of digital marketing, here are 10 types of designs that you can create with Canva: